 - Sleep problems

 - Weight changes

 - When death is approaching

 - To learn more

 The symptoms of clinical depression are listed below.
-Family and friends can look for these symptoms in the patient and encourage them to get help for depression when symptoms are noticed.
-Patients do not usually have symptoms of anxiety and depression at the same time.
+Family and friends can look for these symptoms in the patient and encourage them to get help when symptoms are noticed.
+Patients rarely have symptoms of anxiety and depression at the same time, but it can happen.
 (See the section called “Anxiety, fear, and emotional distress.”)

 What to look for

 Symptoms of clinical depression

 If someone has 5 or more of the symptoms below for 2 weeks or longer or the symptoms are severe enough to hinder normal functioning, the person should be evaluated for clinical depression by a qualified health professional or mental health specialist: